Gzy1112/PR_Code/README.md

-# VLCR-IVT: A zero-shot MLLM-guided visio-linguistic compositional reasoning method with the autoregressive generative language model
+# VLCU-IVT: A zero-shot MLLM-guided visio-linguistic compositional understanding method with the autoregressive generative language model

-Experiments and data for the paper "VLCR-IVT: A zero-shot MLLM-guided visio-linguistic compositional reasoning method with the autoregressive generative language model".
+Experiments and data for the paper "VLCU-IVT: A zero-shot MLLM-guided visio-linguistic compositional understanding method with the autoregressive generative language model".

 #  Datasets
-Three new datasets for the video-text compositional reasoning task can be seen in ./datasets.
+Three new datasets for the video-text compositional understanding task can be seen in ./datasets.

-The output of MLLM in the stage of modality mapping can be seen in ./datasets.
+The output of MLLM in the stage of compositional textualization can be seen in ./datasets.

 ## Visual Genome Relation & Attribution Datasets
 The VG-Relation and VG-Attribution datasets are simple to use.
 For instance: